India bans e-cigarettes in setback for Juul and Philip Morris

 “Considering the seriousness of the impact of e-cigarettes on the youth, the cabinet has approved an ordinance to ban e-cigarettes,” Finance Minister Nirmala Sitharaman told a news conference.

-India has 106 million adult smokers, second only to China in the world, making it a lucrative market for firms making e-cigarettes such as Juul and Philip Morris.
+India has 106 million adult smokers, second only to China in the world, making it a lucrative market for companies making vaping products such as U.S.-based Juul, as well as Philip Morris which manufactures a heat-not-burn tobacco device.

-While announcing the ban, Sitharaman showed various types of products to the media, including a pack of Juul e-cigarettes, .
+While announcing the ban, Sitharaman showed various types of products to the media, including a Juul vaping device, which resembles a USB flash drive.

 Juul had plans to launch its e-cigarette in India and has hired several senior executives in recent months.
 Philip Morris also has plans to launch its heat-not-burn smoking device in India, Reuters has reported.